Sara Underwood Skateboards In A Thong Bikini & Shares Oahu Vacation Pics On Instagram

 “Anywhere with you in the background is A OK!” commented another fan.

-Sara has a love for the outdoors and has for taking fantastic photos in amazing locations.
+Sara has a love for the outdoors and for taking fantastic photos in amazing locations.
 She recently visited Maui for a friend’s wedding and shared a photo that showed her flaunting her enviable figure in a sexy bikini.

 Delivered To Your INBOX